nikeshc07/Life-Saving-App-Blood-Bank/README.md

 # BloodDonor

+#Software required:
-#Software required:java,Apache Tomcat,Android Studio 2.3.3 or higher, sdk used 18 or higher.
+                    java,Apache Tomcat,Android Studio 2.3.3 or higher, sdk used 18 or higher.

 #Prerequisits: